 The directors of the Company are elected annually and hold office until the next annual general meeting of the shareholders or until their successors are elected or appointed.
-The management of the Company proposes to nominate the persons listed below for election as directors of the Company to serve until their successors are elected or appointed.
-In the absence of instructions to the contrary, Proxies given pursuant to the solicitation by the management of the Company will be voted for the nominees listed in this Circular.
+Management proposes to nominate the persons listed below for election as directors of the Company to serve until their successors are elected or appointed.
+In the absence of instructions to the contrary, Proxies given pursuant to the solicitation by Management will be voted for the nominees listed in this Circular.
 Management does not contemplate that any of the nominees will be unable to serve as a director.

-The number of directors on the board of directors (the "Board") of the Company is currently at six.
-Shareholders will be asked at the Meeting to pass an ordinary resolution to set the number of directors for the ensuing year at six.
+The number of directors on the board of directors (the "Board") of the Company is currently set at six.

-As part of its ongoing review of corporate governance practices, on March 15, 2013 the Board adopted a policy providing that in an uncontested election of directors, any nominee who receives a greater number of votes ''withheld'' than votes ''for'' (a "Majority Withhold Vote") will tender his or her resignation to the Chairman of the Board or the Corporate Governance and Nominating Committee promptly following the shareholders' meeting.
-The Corporate Governance and Nominating Committee Board will consider the offer of resignation and will make a recommendation to the Board on whether to accept it.
+As part of its on-going review of corporate governance practices, on March 15, 2013 the Board adopted a policy providing that in an uncontested election of directors, any nominee who receives a greater number of votes "withheld" than votes "for" (a "Majority Withhold Vote") will tender his or her resignation to the Chairman of the Board or the Company's Corporate Governance and Nominating Committee (the "Corporate Governance and Nominating Committee) promptly following the shareholders' meeting.
+The Corporate Governance and Nominating Committee will consider the offer of resignation and will make a recommendation to the Board on whether to accept it.
 The Corporate Governance Committee and Nominating Committee and the Board will evaluate any such tendered offer or resignation, in accordance with their fiduciary duties to, and in furtherance of the best interests of, the Company and its shareholders.
 The Board may accept or reject the offer of resignation, or it may decide to pursue additional actions, including, without limitation, the following:

-- allow the director to remain on the Board and continue to serve but not be nominated for reelection to the Board at the next election of directors; - defer the acceptance of the resignation until the director vacancy created by the resignation can be filled by the Board with a replacement/successor director meeting all the necessary qualifications and criteria for Company directors and satisfying all other legal and regulatory requirements with respect to the composition of the Company's Board (such as "independence" requirements established by securities regulators or securities exchange listing requirements); - defer the acceptance of the resignation if it is determined that the underlying cause of the Majority Withhold Vote can be cured by the director or otherwise within a specified period of time (if the Majority Withhold Vote was due to the relevant director receiving such vote serving on the board of directors of another entity, by resigning from such other board); or - defer the acceptance of the resignation for other reasons determined by the Board to be in the best interests of the Company in the exercise of its fiduciary duties and business judgment.
+- allow the director to remain on the Board and continue to serve but not be nominated for reelection to the Board at the next election of directors; - defer the acceptance of the resignation until the director vacancy created by the resignation can be filled by the Board with a replacement/successor director meeting all the necessary qualifications and criteria for Company directors and satisfying all other legal and regulatory requirements with respect to the composition of the Board (such as "independence" requirements established by securities regulators or securities exchange listing requirements); - defer the acceptance of the resignation if it is determined that the underlying cause of the Majority Withhold Vote can be cured by the director or otherwise within a specified period of time (such as if the Majority Withhold Vote was due to the relevant director receiving such vote serving on the board of directors of another entity, by resigning from such other board); or - defer the acceptance of the resignation for other reasons determined by the Board to be in the best interests of the Company in the exercise of its fiduciary duties and business judgment.